-Consc olidated
+Consc Consolidated

-2017 2016
+2018 2017

 \$'000 \$'000

-Cash at bank and on hand 26,232 25,523
+Cash at bank and on hand 27,772 26,232

-Restricted deposit 3,875 2,714
+Restricted deposit 1,474 3,875

-Total cash and cash equivalents 30,107 28,237
+Total cash and cash equivalents 29,246 30,107

-\Restricted deposits (net of disbursements) include an amount of \$3,874,974 (2016: \$2,714,468) received by JKTech South America SpA as the first, second and third tranche of funding from InnovaChile CORFO (Chilean Economic Development Agency) for the establishment and operation of an International Centre of Excellence in Chile.
-JKTech South America SpA has entered into a Centre Agreement with InnovaChile CORFO on 24 June 2014 to establish the Centre of Excellence (the Centre) over an eight year period from the date of commencement of the Centre Agreement.
+\ Restricted deposits (net of disbursements) include an amount of \$1,474,206 (2017: \$3,874,974) received by SMI-ICE-Chile SpA (previously known as JKTech South America SpA) as the first, second and third tranche of funding in relation to Stage 1, and the first instalment in relation to Stage 2 (received December 2018) from InnovaChile CORFO (Chilean Economic Development Agency) for the establishment and operation of an International Centre of Excellence in Chile.
+SMI-ICE Chile SpA entered into a Centre Agreement with InnovaChile CORFO on 24 June 2014 to establish and operate the Centre of Excellence (the Centre) over an eight-year period from the date of commencement of the Centre Agreement.
 Total grant funding expected to be received over the duration of the agreement is approximately \$12 million.

-Disbursement and use of the grant funding is governed by predefined rules outlined in the grant agreement which relate to the establishment and operation of the Centre.
-Types of expenditure that the funding will be used for includes, but is not limited to, start up costs associated with establishing the Centre, administrative overheads as well as project related costs for the research and development activities of the Centre.
+Disbursement and use of the grant funding is governed by pre-defined rules outlined in the grant agreement which relate to the establishment and operation of the Centre.
+Types of expenditure that the funding will be used for includes, but is not limited to, start-up costs associated with establishing the Centre, administrative overheads as well as project-related costs for the research and development activities once the Centre is operational.

-JKTech South America SpA has entered into a sub-agreement with UQ, the ultimate controlling entity, which has the effect of transferring the rights and obligations under the Centre Agreement, including responsibility for the tranche funding and subsequent expenditure, to UQ.
+SMI-ICE-Chile SpA has entered into a sub-agreement with UQ, the ultimate controlling entity, which has the effect of transferring the rights and obligations under the Centre Agreement, including responsibility for the tranche funding and subsequent expenditure, to UQ.
+Effective control of the SMI-ICE-Chile SpA entity transferred to the Sustainable Minerals Institute during 2018, and full ownership of the entity is due to be transferred to UQ Holdings Pty Ltd in early 2019.